apigee/api-platform-samples/README.md

 2. Run `deploy_all.sh`

     **Note**: This step deploys all API products, developers, and apps needed for samples that use OAuth.

-Each sample API proxy directory contains a script, `invoke.sh`, that issues a sample HTTP request to the API.

-If you make changes to the sample API proxy, simply run the proxy's `deploy.sh` script to redeploy it.

 ## <a name="what"></a>What else is here?